 Head Coach Dave Ricks

-He has led the Knights to top-five finishes three times at the MIAC Indoor Championships and twice at the MIAC Outdoor Championships.
-Since Ricks took over the program, the Knights have seen five All-America performances, a total of 54 All-MIAC performances, nine MIAC Athlete-of-the-Week honors, and two All-MIAC Outstanding Athlete Awards.
+He has led the Knights to top-five finishes five times at the MIAC Indoor Championships and three times at the MIAC Outdoor Championships.
+Since Ricks took over the program, the Knights have seen 9 All-America performances and a total of 93 All-MIAC performances.

 Ricks earned a M.S. in computer science and an MBA from Minnesota Statue University-Mankato.
 He also studied exercise physiology at the graduate level while at MSU-Mankato.